 The Amazon’s terrestrial and aquatic ecosystems are undergoing unprecedented change.
 Deforestation, degradation, ecosystem fragmentation, and overexploitation of forest and freshwater ecosystems are the main environmental threats.
 These have been driven by unplanned land use expansion and unsustainable land/water use practices, illegal activities (including land grabbing, illegal mining and crops, wildlife trafficking), inadequate infrastructure (roads, dams, hydropower), and aggravated by climate change.

 To counteract these threats and contribute to the protection and preservation of the Amazon, in October 2015 the Global Environment Facility (GEF) approved the Amazon Sustainable Landscapes Program (ASL).
-The World Bank-led ASL Program is one of the largest regional programs under implementation in the Amazon with a total of $209 million in GEF grant funding in two phases.
 Under an integrated regional approach, the ASL includes national projects in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, and Suriname, and a regional project that promotes coordination and knowledge management.
 Together, the projects aim to improve integrated landscape management and ecosystem conservation in priority areas of the Amazon.
 The ASL has been identified as a unique opportunity to promote collaboration and engagement along key matters that are of common interest between the countries (e.g., freshwater protection, indigenous governance, protected area management and financing, and sustainable and inclusive value chains for land and water natural resources).

 The ASL national projects are led by the countries’ Ministries of Environment and are being executed collaboratively between public and private entities.
 The World Bank (as lead agency), World Wildlife Fund (WWF), the United Nations Development Programme (UNDP), Food and Agriculture Organization (FAO) and Industrial Development Organization (UNIDO), International Fund for Agricultural Development (IFAD), and the Development Bank of Latin America (CAF) act as GEF Agencies providing support and supervision to the national projects.